ejfrancis/brute-force-block/README.md

 			300 => 'captcha'	//captcha
 	];

- 	$BFBresponse = BruteForceBlocker::getLoginStatus($throttle_settings);
+ 	$BFBresponse = BruteForceBlock::getLoginStatus($throttle_settings);
-	//$throttle_settings is an optional parameter. if it's not included, the default settings array in BruteForceBlocker.php will be used switch ($BFBresponse['status']){
+	//$throttle_settings is an optional parameter. if it's not included, the default settings array in BruteForceBlock.php will be used switch ($BFBresponse['status']){
 		case 'safe':
 			//safe to login